- ABOUT US

 What is Ready To Read?

-Ready To Read is a literacy-focused program sponsored by the Library Foundation and committed to ensure that every child is equipped with the tools necessary to read successfully in kindergarten.
-Through volunteer engagement and active partnerships with community focused organizations Ready To Read empowers a generation of young readers.
-Additionally, Ready To Read educates the community on the services available at the library to help families become life-long readers.
+The Library Foundation’s Ready to Read program is an early literacy program committed to ensuring every child from birth to age five is equipped with the tools necessary to read successfully by kindergarten.
+Through volunteer engagement, high-quality materials, and partnerships with community-focused organizations, Ready to Read will empower a generation of young readers.
+In addition, Ready to Read will educate the broader community on the services available at the library to support families as life-long readers.

 Why is early literacy so important?

 Literacy-related activities in the formative early childhood years are highly correlated to a child's success with reading.
 Early and enjoyable pre-reading experiences set the stage for a child's desire to learn.
 The best interventions begin before kindergarten and start in the home, supported by partner agencies such as schools and libraries.
 By participating in developmentally appropriate reading activities, children gain knowledge that will serve as the foundation for further learning as they enter the school system.

 The Library Foundation has a substantial investment in community literacy outreach to children under the age of five since they make up 6.3% of the St. Charles County population.
 Moreover, we have a focused effort in our outreach to fragile families and children living in poverty.
 We know 61% of low-income families (nationwide) do not have age-appropriate reading materials in the home.
 The Ready to Read program provides high-quality literacy materials from the beginning of life, providing access and enabling families to grow readers.